Haagerup property for wreath products constructed with Thompson's groups: Introduction

-The proof is made in three steps.
+{\bf Proof of the main result.} The proof is made in three steps.
 Step one: we construct a family of functors starting from the category of binary symmetric forests (the category for which Thompson's group $V$ is the group of fractions) to the category of Hilbert spaces giving us a net of positive definite coefficients on $V$.
 We prove that this net is an approximation of the identity satisfying the hypothesis of the Haagerup property and thus reproving Farley's result that $V$ has the Haagerup property \cite{Farley03-H}.

-Step two: given any group $\Ga$ we construct a category with a calculus of left fractions whose group of fractions is isomorphic to the wreath product $\oplus_{\Q_2} \Ga\rtimes V.$ The group of fractions' structure of $V$ gives that any element $v\in V$ is described by a pair of trees and a bijection between their leaves.
-For the larger group $\oplus_{\Q_2} \Ga\rtimes V$ we have a similar description with an extra data being a labeling of the leaves with elements of the group $\Ga.$ Step three: given a unitary representation of $\Ga$ and a functor of step one we construct a functor starting from the larger category constructed in step two and ending in Hilbert spaces.
+Step two: given any group $\Ga$ we construct a category with a calculus of left-fractions whose group of fractions is isomorphic to the wreath product $\oplus_{\Q_2} \Ga\rtimes V.$ Elements of $V$ are described by (equivalence classes) of triples $(t,\pi,t')$ where $t,t$ are trees with same number of leaves and $\pi$ a bijection between the leaves of $t$ and leaves of $t'$.
+For the larger group $\oplus_{\Q_2} \Ga\rtimes V$ we have a similar description with an extra data being a labeling of the leaves of $t,t'$ by elements of the group $\Ga.$

+Step three: given a unitary representation of $\Ga$ and a functor of step one we construct a functor starting from the larger category constructed in step two and ending in Hilbert spaces.
 This provides a net of coefficients for the wreath product indexed by representations of $\Ga$ and functors of step one.
 We then extract from those coefficients a net satisfying the assumptions of the Haagerup property.